ShopRunner/jupyter-notify/README.md

 ## Automatically trigger notification after a certain cell execution time.

-Using the `autonotify` line magic, you can have notifications automatically trigger on cell finish if the execution time is longer than some threshold you set (in seconds) using `%autonotify --after <seconds>` or `%autonotify -a <seconds>`.
+Using the `autonotify` line magic, you can have notifications automatically trigger on cell finish if the execution time is longer than some threshold (in seconds) using `%autonotify --after <seconds>` or `%autonotify -a <seconds>`.

 ```python
 import numpy as np